-Throughout your college search process, you may have seen the acronym FAFSA tossed around quite a bit.
-FAFSA, the Free Application for Federal Student Aid, is a crucial part of your college preparation, and can be a necessity when it comes to financing your college education.
-While you may already know it’s important, there are more reasons to fill it out than you probably realize.
+If your child is conducting a college search, you may have seen the acronym FAFSA tossed around quite a bit.
+FAFSA, the Free Application for Federal Student Aid, is a crucial part of your student’s college preparation, and can be a necessity when it comes to financing a college education.

 Your family’s financial information changes each year.
-If you don’t keep your FAFSA updated, your college will not be able to determine your aid eligibility.
-That means you might miss out on new or extra federal, state, or institutional funding from year to year.
+If you don’t keep your FAFSA updated, your college will not be able to determine your student’s aid eligibility.
+That means your family might miss out on new or extra federal, state, or institutional funding from year to year.
 You don’t want to pass up extra assistance.
-You never know when you might need it.
+You never know when your family might need it.

-The FAFSA application is in your name as the student, but helping your parent(s) complete it provides you with a financial understanding that will benefit you even after college.
-Keeping your FAFSA updated has other benefits.
+The FAFSA application is in your student’s name, but completing it together provides her with a financial understanding that will benefit her even after college.
+Keeping your FAFSA updated has other benefits, too.
 For instance, it can make a significant difference if your family were to fall into financial hardship.
-In addition, once the first child’s FAFSA is complete, a hyperlink appears and allows you to transfer the parents’ information into another child’s FAFSA.
-And if you don’t have siblings, your FAFSA information can also be used if you choose to apply to graduate school.
+In addition, if you have more than one child, once the first student’s FAFSA is complete, a hyperlink appears and allows you to transfer your family’s information into another child’s FAFSA.
+The FAFSA information can also be used if your student chooses to apply to graduate school.

-Having your FAFSA up-to-date will help you be prepared should you need additional funding.
+Having your student’s FAFSA up-to-date will help you be prepared should your family need additional funding.
 Some years, it may make all the difference.
-Keeping it current saves you time – surprisingly, the more you do it, the less time it takes.
+Keeping it current saves you time because the more you do it, the less time it takes.
 In fact, you can transfer information from one year’s FAFSA to another so you don’t have to re-enter it.

-Even if you don’t think you need financial assistance, you don’t lose anything by filling out the FAFSA, and you’ll gain a sense of security and a better understanding of what assistance may be available to you.
-While forms and paperwork are not always exciting, when it’s all said and done, you can feel a sense of accomplishment: you’ve taken a proactive step in preparing for your education, career, and future.
+Even if you don’t think your student needs financial assistance, you don’t lose anything by filling out the FAFSA, and you’ll gain a sense of security and a better understanding of what assistance may be available to your family.
+When it’s all said and done, you can feel more secure knowing you’ve taken a proactive step in helping equip your student for her education, career, and future.